Tiamulin Powder

 Mechanisms of Resistance

-Resistance to Tiamulin is primarily mediated by mutations in the 23S rRNA gene, which alter the binding site of the antibiotic.
+Resistance to thiamutilin is primarily mediated by mutations in the 23S rRNA gene, which alter the binding site of the antibiotic.
 Additionally, efflux pumps and enzymatic inactivation may contribute to resistance, although these mechanisms are less common.
 The emergence of Tiamulin-resistant strains of M. hyopneumoniae and B. hyodysenteriae has been reported, particularly in regions with intensive antibiotic use.

 Stewardship Measures